 The fund is open to visual artists and craft makers who can demonstrate a commitment to developing their creative practice and who are living or working or maintaining a studio space within the Local Authority area to which they are applying.

-The next deadlines are 26 October 2021 and 1 February 2022.
-The guidelines and application form are available below.
+The dates for 2022-2023 are currently pending.
+The old guidelines and application form are available below.

 Creative Scotland have additional art form funding partners.
 Further information can be accessed from the 'Related Sites' section of this page.